massimocaprinali/cloud-foundry-public/dotnet-index.md

 ## Starter application
 {: #dotnet-starter_application}

-{{site.data.keyword.Bluemix_notm}} provides an ASP.NET Core starter application.
+{{site.data.keyword.cloud_notm}} provides an ASP.NET Core starter application.
 The ASP.NET Core starter application is a simple app that provides a template that you can use.
-You can experiment with the starter app, and make and push changes to the {{site.data.keyword.Bluemix_notm}} environment.
+You can experiment with the starter app, and make and push changes to the {{site.data.keyword.cloud_notm}} environment.